the-data-center/Who-Lives/WhoLivesMarkdown.md

 economy is not providing many residents with the ability to meet their most basic needs, including food, housing, and transportation.
-The poverty rate in New Orleans decreased from 28 to 23 percent between 1999 and 2023while the Jefferson Parish poverty rate increased from 14 to 17 percent.
+The poverty rate in New Orleans decreased from 28 to 23 percent between 1999 and 2023, while the Jefferson Parish poverty rate increased from 14 to 17 percent.
 Across the U.S., the poverty rate increased by one percentage point between 1999 and 2023.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/pov-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = Difference between 1999 and 2023 is not significant at 95% confidence interval.
 **Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000 SF3 and American Community Survey 2023.</p>
 </div>
 <div class="highlight" markdown="1">

 ### How is poverty measured?

 The Census still uses the federal definition for poverty that was first created in 1964.
 The original calculations were based on studies from the early 1960s that indicated that family food costs were about one-third of a family’s budget.
 But housing costs have risen much faster than food costs since 1964.
 Also, the current calculations don’t count non-cash government aid, like Child Tax Credits or housing subsidies, as income.
 And they aren’t adjusted for differences in costs of living in different parts of the country.
 Given these limitations, the Census began publishing a Supplemental Poverty Measure that incorporates up-to-date data on regional housing costs as well as several kinds of government aid.
-According to the Census, the 2020 Supplemental Poverty Rate for the U.S. was 9.1 percent.
-The Official Poverty Rate that same year was 11.4 percent.[^8]  The Census Bureau does not calculate Supplemental Poverty Rates for geographies smaller than the nation as a whole.[^9]
+According to the Census, the 2023 Supplemental Poverty Rate for the U.S. was 12.9 percent.
+The Official Poverty Rate that same year was 11.1 percent.[^8] The Census Bureau does not calculate Supplemental Poverty Rates for geographies smaller than the nation as a whole.[^9]
 </div>

 The poverty rate for Black New Orleanians spiked when the 1980s “oil